Safety Awareness Handbook

 Reducing Your Risk of Becoming a Victim of Sexual Assault

-Although it may be impossible to prevent all sexual assaults, there are certain things you can do to reduce your chances of being a victim.
+Although it may be impossible to prevent all sexual assaults, there are things you can do to reduce your chances of becoming a victim.
 Knowing what to expect and how to react are your most important tools for avoiding sexual assault.

-• Look assertive, maintain eye contact, be confident and be aware of your surroundings.
+• Look assertive, maintain eye contact, be confident and aware of your surroundings.

 • Trust your intuition.
 If a situation makes you feel uncomfortable or unsafe, remove yourself from the situation.
 Don't be afraid to follow your instincts.

 • Use the buddy system.
 Do not walk alone.
 There is safety in numbers.

 • Know the vulnerable targets of the assailant: eyes, nose, throat, stomach, kneecaps and groin.